 - 4 cloves of garlic, minced or in little chunks

 - 1/2 tablespoon dehydrated onion, or 1/4 of diced onion

 - salt and pepper to taste

 - Cut and peel all tomatoes.
 Skin must be removed.
 It is also helpful to pull out as many seeds as possible.
-But tomatoes into small wedges and smoosh each wedge through a wire mesh strainer over a sauce pan.
-This should help get the remaining seeds and any other under ripe pieces out of the way. let it begin to cook on medium-low heat.
+Cut tomatoes into small wedges and smoosh each wedge through a wire mesh strainer over a sauce pan.
+This should help get the remaining seeds and any other under ripe pieces out of the way.
+L`et it begin to cook on medium-low heat.

-- After 30 minutes is when I begin cooking my Pasta.
+- After 30 minutes is up, I begin cooking my Pasta.
 I allow the sauce to continue to simmer until the noodles are cooked.
-Once the noodles are cooked plate up and enjoy!
+Once the noodles are cooked, plate up and enjoy!